JHNUL/TiraLabra2023/README.md

 ![training](/docs/images/howto_train.png)

 After setting the parameters and training the model the generate button becomes enabled.
-Time signature selection is a small curiosity here for playback as there is also a rhythm when playing the generation in the app.
-Generated melodies will be written to file as MusicXML for playback in the app and also saved in MIDI format (without the rhythm).
+Time signature selection is a small curiosity here for playback as it adds a rhythm and controls whether the generation is quarter or eighth notes.
+Generated melodies will be written to file for playback in the app and also saved in MIDI format.

 ![generating](/docs/images/howto_generate.png)